ZhiyuanArbin/ChannelManagerArchitecture/README.md

 *   **Low-Level Services:** These services provide the interface for interacting with the hardware.
     *   `ChannelCtrlService`: Responsible for sending control commands to the M4 core.
-    *   `ChannelDataService`: Responsible for reading and processing data received from the M4 core, including data processing functionality through the `processM4Data` method.
+    *   `ChannelDataService`: Responsible for maintaining a central data table with up-to-date information for all subscribed channels.
+It receives and processes data from the M4 core through the `receiveM4Data` method, updating the channel data table and triggering any registered callbacks.

 ### 2. Task Management